tomzaku/react-native-cba-starter-kit/README.md

     help [cmd]                    display help for [cmd]
 ```
 #### Why I have to create this
   My app based on CBA([Component-Based Architecture](https://medium.com/@dan.shapiro1210/understanding-component-based-architecture-3ff48ec0c238)).
 Therefor, The module(For ex: 'src/mobile/app/todo') contains both redux and view.
-That way make you easy to reusage in another appliaction and help you to save your time.
+That way make you easy to reuse in another appliaction and help you to save your time.

 ```
 .src/mobile/app/todo